benjaminion/upgrading-ethereum-book/src/book.md

 In this chapter we will explore some of the fundamental innovations that make the Ethereum&nbsp;2 protocol practical, the building blocks from which the higher level protocol is constructed.

-None of the buiding blocks is absolutely brand new &ndash; they all depend to a degree on existing technologies &ndash; but in each case some aspect of the application to Eth2 is novel.
+None of the building blocks is absolutely brand new &ndash; they all depend to a degree on existing technologies &ndash; but in each case some aspect of the application to Eth2 is novel.
 The Ethereum Foundation R&D team deserves huge credit for the research and insights behind these advances.

 Be alert, as you read, to the trade-offs that underpin these design choices.
 The gateway to deep understanding is always in the trade-offs.